lackovic/resume/README.md

 ## Bio

-Computer engineer with 5 years of software development experience in the industry, 7 years in the academia as research fellow and teaching assistant.
+Software engineer with 5 years of software development experience in the industry, 7 years in the academia as research fellow and teaching assistant.
 EESTEC alumni.
-Born and raised in Italy, relocated to Estonia in March 2015.
+Born and raised in Italy, relocated to Estonia in 2015.

 ### Languages